-- 4.1 Notwithstanding any other provision of this award, an employer and an individual employee may agree to vary the application of certain terms of this award to meet the genuine individual needs of the employer and the individual employee.
-The terms the employer and the individual employee may agree to vary the application of, are those concerning: - (a) arrangements for when work is performed; - (b) overtime rates; - (c) penalty rates; - (d) allowances; and - (e) leave loading. - 4.2 The employer and the individual employee must have genuinely made the agreement without coercion or duress.
-An agreement under this clause can only be entered into after the individual employee has commenced employment with the employer. - 4.3 The agreement between the employer and the individual employee must: - (a) be confined to a variation in the application of one or more of the terms listed in clause 4.1; and - (b) result in the employee being better off overall at the time the agreement is made than the employee would have been if no individual flexibility agreement had been agreed to. - 4.4 The agreement between the employer and the individual employee must also: - (a) be in writing, name the parties to the agreement and be signed by the employer and the individual employee and, if the employee is under 18 years of age, the employee's parent or guardian; - (b) state each term of this award that the employer and the individual employee have agreed to vary;
+- 4.1 Despite anything else in this award, an employer and an individual employee may agree to vary the application of the terms of this award relating to any of the following in order to meet the genuine needs of both the employee and the employer: - (a) arrangements for when work is performed; or - (b) overtime rates; or - (c) penalty rates; or - (d) allowances; or - (e) annual leave loading. - 4.2 An agreement must be one that is genuinely made by the employer and the individual employee without coercion or duress. - 4.3 An agreement may only be made after the individual employee has commenced employment with the employer. - 4.4 An employer who wishes to initiate the making of an agreement must: - (a) give the employee a written proposal; and - (b) if the employer is aware that the employee has, or reasonably should be aware that the employee may have, limited understanding of written English, take reasonable steps (including providing a translation in an appropriate language) to ensure that the employee understands the proposal. - 4.5 An agreement must result in the employee being better off overall at the time the agreement is made than if the agreement had not been made. - 4.6 An agreement must do all of the following: